AdelaideBioinfo/horizontalTransfer/README.md

 - Some level of familiarity with queuing systems (SLURM)

 #### Scripts and test genome
 A test genome (fungus *Yarrowia lipolytica*) has been placed in [genomes/fungi/Yarrowia.lipolytica](genomes/fungi/Yarrowia.lipolytica).
 We recommend trying out the workflow below on this genome first.
 Intermediate files for each step can be found in [results/L1](results/L1), to help with troubleshooting.
 Analysis scripts are provided in [scripts](scripts).
-LaTeX files for the Additional Files are provided in [latex](latex).
+LaTeX files for the Additional Files (Supp Tables and Figures) are provided in [latex](latex).

 ## Workflow